AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 “PEOPLE WHO AREN’T AUTISTIC SHOULDN’T CLAIM THEY ARE AUTISTIC.”

 How can we prove someone is actually autistic?
-How can we prove that someone isn’t?

 The simple answer is: We can’t.